core-wg/senml-etch/draft-ietf-core-senml-etch.md

 a name, that do not exist in any existing Record in the Pack, the given Record, with all the fields it contains, is added to the Pack.

-If a Patch Record has a value field with value null, the matched Record (if any) is removed from the Pack.
+If a Patch Record has a value ("v") field with value null, the matched Record (if any) is removed from the Pack.

-For example, the following document could be given as (i)PATCH payload to change/set values of two SenML Records for the example in
+For example, the following document could be given as an (i)PATCH payload to change/set values of two SenML Records for the example in
 {{intro}}: